All Products

 View a read-only RDS instance on the Basic Information page

-You can view a read-only RDS instance on the Basic Information page of the primary RDS instance.
+You can view read-only instances on the Basic Information page of the primary instance.

-1. Log on to the ApsaraDB RDS console.
-In the left-side navigation pane, click Instances.
-In the top navigation bar, select the region where the primary RDS instance resides.
+1. Log on to the RDS console.
+In the navigation pane on the left, click Instances.
+In the top navigation bar, select the region.

 2. Find the primary RDS instance and click the ID of the instance.

-3. On the Basic Information page of the primary RDS instance, move the pointer over the number of read-only RDS instances and click the ID of the read-only RDS instance that you want to view.
+3. On the Basic Information page of the primary RDS instance, hover over the number of read-only instances and click the ID of the target read-only instance.

 View a read-only RDS instance on the Cluster Management page